-\section{\mm{Bounded variation regularization}}
+\section{{Bounded variation regularization}}

-\mm{In this section, we shall formulate the minimization problem for inverse process of EIT based on BV regularization, and investigate its analytic properties applying theoretical results on solution operator $\mathcal{F}$ and BV penalty terms.}
+In this section, we will formulate the minimization problem for the EIT inverse problem based on BV regularization and investigate some of its analytic properties.

-Recall that the EIT inverse problem aims to reconstruct the conductivity $\sigma$ from noisy measurements $U^\delta$ of the exact electrode voltage $U\lt(\sigma^\dag\rt)$, corresponding to one or multiple input currents, with a noise level $\delta$: \beqn\nb \Vert U^\delta-U\lt(\sigma^\dag\rt)\Vert\leq \delta\, . \eqn For simplicity, in the theoretical part we only use one set of input current for the measurement. \mm{As EIT is a severely ill-posed problem, some appropriately chosen regularization is beneficial to combat the numerical instability and generate physically meaningful images.
-We shall propose a variational approach which reconstructs conductivity by minimizing a certain discrepancy functional, i.e., the difference between the simulated potential and measured potential, together with an regularization term, in our case, BV functional, which retains sharp features of sought-for conductivities. } Adopting this idea of BV regularization, we develop and minimize the following functional to reconstruct $\sigma^\dag$
+Recall that the EIT inverse problem is to reconstruct the conductivity $\sigma$ from noisy measurements $U^\delta$ of the exact electrode voltage $U(\sigma^\dag)$, corresponding to one or multiple input currents.
+For the analysis, we will use the data generated by one set of input currents.
+As EIT is severely ill-posed, some appropriately chosen regularization is crucial to combat the numerical instability and generate physically meaningful images.
+For this purpose, we use the BV regularization and the following least-squares approach to reconstruct $\sigma^\dag$: